 Senior project scientist, Systems and Operational Analysis Division, Technical Center, Supreme Headquarters Allied Powers Europe (NATO).
 Responsible to the Director for assessing command and control modernization projects planned and underway for NATO.

 Ford Foundation Post-Doctoral Research Fellow, Center for International Security, Stanford University and at the Center for Science and International Affairs, John F. Kennedy School of Government, Harvard University.
-Research Associate, International Institute for Strategic Studies, London, 1977-78 Kent College School, Canterbury, Kent 1960 -1966; Architectural Association School Diploma Theory of Design, London, 1970; PhD, King’s College, University of London 1979.
+Research Associate, International Institute for Strategic Studies, London, 1977-78 Kent College School, Canterbury, Kent 1960 -1966; Architectural Association School.